allejo/LeagueOverseer/README.markdown

 * Description: The debug level that will be used by the plugin to report some information on who started a match, who canceled a match, what teams played, etc

 ## Web Hosting Details
-If you are hosting a league website using the <a href="https://code.google.com/p/bz-owl/" target="_blank">bz-owl</a> project, make sure you follow these requirements:
+If you are hosting a league website using the [bz-owl][6] project, make sure you follow these requirements:

 1. Upload leagueOverSeer.php to the root of your league website directory.
 2. Add the IPs of the official match servers to the $ips array located on line 26 of leagueOverSeer.php.
 This is a precaution so only official match servers can report and access data.